-By the end of this course, students will be able to communicate in basic spoken and written German.
-Through daily homework, portfolio tasks, quizzes, and tests, students will learn to describe themselves and others, discuss their likes and dislikes, talk about cultural topics, and explain simple present and past events in German.
-Students who successfully complete the course will be at the A1 level on the Common European Framework of Reference for Languages.
+By the end of this course, students will be able to communicate in intermediate-level spoken and written German.
+Through daily homework, portfolio tasks, quizzes, and tests, students will learn to express themselves, their opinions and feelings about various cultural topics and other present and past events in spoken and written German.
+Students who successfully complete the course will be approaching the B1 level on the Common European Framework of Reference for Languages.